-The Stead Family Memory Clinic at Banner Alzheimer's Institute offers comprehensive consultations for individuals experiencing memory problems.
+The Stead Family Memory Center at Banner Alzheimer's Institute offers comprehensive consultations for individuals experiencing memory problems.
 Our team of expert clinicians provides diagnosis, treatment and disease management recommendations for patients, their families and referring physicians.

 Pierre N. Tariot,